How to Use Accounting.js for Effective Number Formatting

 Learn how to use jQuery Accounting.js to format numbers, currencies, and dates in your web applications for a professional and polished look.

-Accounting.js is a JavaScript library with no dependencies.
-You don’t need jQuery to use it; it can run on its own.
-Download the source code from the Github repository, put it in an appropriate directory, and link the file in the HTML document.
+Accounting.js is a standalone JavaScript library that does not require jQuery or any other dependencies.
+Simply download the source code from the GitHub repository, place it in a suitable directory, and link the file in your HTML document.

 <script src="js/accounting.js"></script>